 This example is from a 13th birthday party shared by @glampingwny.

 One of the big appeals of a canvas bell tent is the lightness and brightness of the open interior.
 The vaulted ceiling adds luxurious spaciousness that is reminiscent of tent styles that have stood the test of time across cultures and continents.
 If you intend to celebrate this spaciousness with a minimalist approach to decorating, focus instead on comfortable essentials like seating (floor cushions, poufs, soft rugs, camp chairs), sleeping accommodations if needed (which could be a single bed, a queen bed, multiple twin beds, or bedrolls that easily tuck out of the way), and lighting options for both visibility and ambience.

 Here's an example of a simple and serene glamping tent setup with comfortable lounging inside, and a place to gather and eat outside.

-There is going to be variability on what you actually need and want to include in your glamping tent setup based on whether it's for personal use, shared use, a one-time event, ongoing use, etc. Here's a handy checklist for furniture and other essentials to consider as you style and decorate your glamping tent.
+There is going to be variability on what you actually need and want to include in your glamping tent setup based on whether it's for personal use, shared use, a one-time event, ongoing use, etc. Below is a handy checklist for furniture and other essentials to consider as you style and decorate your glamping tent.
 You can follow the link to our favorite glamping decorations for you to consider from Amazon.

 Here's one more glamping tent decorating example from @tnts_bnbs: